natelust/CloakingVarWriteup/writeup.md

 A preliminary working implementation of this behavior has been made against cpython 3.7.
 The code can be found [here](https://github.com/natelust/cpython/tree/cloakingVars) (The repo should be on the cloakingVars branch.

+This code was tested on an 18.04 Ubuntu linux installation with CFLAGS="-g -O0"

 ## Implementation details
 This change adds two new entries to the type struct named `tp_setself` and `tp_getself`.
 These names are entirely negotiable, but naming is hard and they had nice symmetry with all the other get and set methods.